Carlos-Gutierrez-Cerrajero/Genotyping/README.md

        <th>Condition 2</th>
      </tr>
    </tr></table>
   There should be, at most, three unique values for each SNP (i.e. all combinations of a single SNP) and two unique values for groups (i.e. two conditions to compare between).
-  This program takes a list of gene names (found in "./input", basically a newline-separated list of gene names) in <a href="https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GRP:_Gene_set_file_format_.28.2A.grp.29">grp format</a> and an optional <a href="https://www.ncbi.nlm.nih.gov/datasets/docs/v2/api/api-keys/">NCBI API key</a> (also in "./input", which you can generate in your NCBI account settings), and returns a tab-separated list of gene summaries (written to "./output", in the format "Gene\tSummary\n").<br>
-  WARNING: I've only tested this program in Windows, so the command line arguments might not work in other operating systems.
+This means that the code only works with 2x2 and 3x2 contingency tables (bear in mind, that typos when writing the genotypes or groups will change the dimensionality).<br>
+  The code returns an excel file (written to ./output) with χ² (actual counts, expected counts, and p-value) and odds ratio (value, 95% confidence interval, and p-value) for 2x2 contingency tables.
+In the case of 3x2 contingency table, it returns χ² for the 3x2 genotype table and then calculates 2x2 contingency tables for dominance and alleles, returning χ² and odds ratio for those.
 </p>